96P sungrazer family

 The 96P sungrazer family is a small group of sungrazing comets, originating from the comet 96P/Machholz.
-It is only observed by LASCO corongraphs aboard SOHO (Solar and Heliospheric Observatory) probe.
+It is only observed by CCOR coronographs and LASCO.
 It is made out of three subgroups: Marsden, Kracht and Kracht II.

 96P type is the rarest among all objects recorded by SOHO: just 3% of all belong to this group.

 The 5000th comet observed by this probe belongs to the Marsden group, and was discovered on 25 March 2024.